bitshares/bsips/bsip-00XX Dynamic market fees.md

 ### 30-day sliding window average

-In `trade_statistics_object` we need to store the queue of volumes aggregated by 1 day.
+In **trade_statistics_object** we need to store the queue of volumes aggregated by 1 day.
 In other words, for each asset a user should have a queue of 30  daily volumes.

 During the first maintenance interval of the day, yesterday's volume will be added to the queue and the  oldest volume will be deleted (for each asset even for assets where there was no trade done).

-This way it will cost significant memory usage!!!
+This way it will cost significant memory usage!!

 Technically we can store only the aggregated sum for 30 days and take the first day volumes from the blockchain.
 This will take less memory but will take more CPU time.